MuSiQue: Multihop Questions via Single-hop Question Composition: Dataset Construction Pipeline

-Next, we filter out the composable 2-hop questions to only those that are likely to be \textit{connected}.
-That is, to answer the 2-hop question, it is necessary to use and answer all constituent \sh questions.
-We call this process \textbf{disconnection filtering}.

-Going back to \condition condition (\ref{eqn:hop-connected}, \ref{eqn:question-context-connected}), for the 2-hop question to be connected, we need $M(\munmaskedqn{1}, \phi)$ be not $a_1$ and $M(\msinglemaskedqn{2}{1}, C)$ be not $a_2$, where $C$ is the context.
-This condition naturally gives us an opportunity to decompose the problem in 2 parts: (i) check if the first \sh question (head node) is answerable without the context (ii) check if the second \sh question (tail node) is answerable with context and question, but with mention of $a_1$ from the question masked.
+We want connected 2-hop questions -- questions that cannot be answered without using the answers of the constituent \sh questions.
+The \condition condition (\ref{eqn:musique-condition}) states that for a 2-hop question to be connected, either sub-question $q_i$ should not be correctly answered without its context ($M(\munmaskedqn{i}, \phi) \neq a_i$) and the tail question $q_2$ should not be correctly answered when $a_1$ is removed from it ($M(\msinglemaskedqn{2}{1}, C) \neq a_2$).
+Accordingly we use a two step filtering process to find connected 2-hop questions.
+For simplicity, and because the second condition already filters some tail questions, our current implementation enforces the first condition only on the head question, $q_1$.

-\textbf{Filtering Head Nodes}: We take all the questions that appear at least once as the head of composable 2-hop questions ($q_1$) to create the set of head nodes.
-We then create 5-fold splits of the set, and train and generate predictions using multiple strong (different random seeds).
-This way we have 5 answer predictions for each unique head question.
-We consider the head node acceptable only if average AnsF1 is less than a threshold.
+\textbf{Filtering Head Nodes}: We collect all questions that appear at least once as the head of composable 2-hop questions ($q_1$) to create a set of head nodes.
+We create 5-fold train-test splits of this set and train two Longformer-Large models (different seeds) per split (train on three, validate and test on one).
+We generate answer predictions using the 2 models on their corresponding test splits resulting in 2 predictions per question.
+We accept a head question if, on average, the predicted answers' word overlap (computed using answer f1) with the answer label is $<$ 0.5.

-\textbf{Filtering Tail Nodes}: We create a unique set of masked \sh questions that occur as a tail node ($q_2$) in any composable 2-hop questions.
-If the same \sh question occurs in two 2-hop questions with different masked entity, they both would be added to the set.
-We then prepare context for each question by taking the associated gold-paragraph corresponding to that question and retrieving 9 distractor paragraphs using question with the masked entity as a query.
-We then create 5-fold splits of the set, and train and predict answer and support paragraph using multiple (different random seeds) strong models Longformer\footnote{Because it can fit long context of 10 paragraphs and has been shown to be competitive on \hpqa in similar setup}~\cite{Beltagy2020Longformer}.
-This way we have 5 answer predictions for each unique tail question.
-We consider the tail node acceptable only if both AnsF1 and SuppF1 are less than a fixed threshold.
+\textbf{Filtering Tail Nodes}: We create a unique set of masked \sh questions that occur as a tail node ($q_2$) in any composable 2-hop question.
+If the same \sh question occurs in two 2-hop questions with different masked entities, they both are added to the set.
+We combine the gold-paragraph with 9 distractor paragraphs (retrieved~\footnote{We use the BM25 algorithm via Elasticsearch.} using the question without the masked entities as query).
+As before, we create 5-fold train-test splits and use 2 Longformer-Large models to get 2 answer and support predictions.
+We accept a tail question if either mean answer F1 $\le 0.25$, or if it's $\le 0.75$ and mean support F1 $< 1.0$.